Understanding food labelling

 Video: Use by vs best before dates (by the Food Standards Agency)

-Trading standards
+Trading Standards

-For advice on what to do if you think you've bought food products which are unsafe, please see:
+For further advice on what to do if you think you've bought food products which are unsafe, please see:

 Need assistance with this service?